-The first flight, the first steward, the first jet, the first passenger, there is a beginning for everyone.
-Things we are familiar with and happen on a daily basis have had a beginning.
-Below you have 6 key moments from KLM history via KLM blog!
+The first flight, the first steward, the first jet, the first passenger, there is a beginning for everything.
+Things we are familiar with and happen every day have had a beginning.
+Below are 6 key moments in KLM history via the KLM blog!

 1. The first KLM flight

 KLM operated the first flight in its history on 17 rather than 1920.
 Jerry Shaw flew a De Haviland DH-16 (registered G-EALU) chartered aircraft and flew from London to Amsterdam.
 He carried two journalists and newspapers.
 In 1920, KLM transported 440 of passengers and 22 of tonnes of cargo.

 2. The first Dutch passenger transported by KLM